 Pelion is crisscrossed with small, winding and picturesque roads that are truly spectacular!

-🚘 Visiting Greece by car 🚘
+🚘 Visiting the Peloponnese by car 🚘

-If you’re planning on exploring the Peloponnese on your own, Captain Ulysses strongly recommends renting a car: it is by far the most practical way to get around the peninsula.
-Not to mention that car rental in Greece is on the whole very cheap!
+If you’re planning to explore the Peloponnese on your own, Captain Ulysses highly recommends renting a car: it’s by far the most convenient way to get around the peninsula.
+Not to mention that car rental in Greece is on the whole quite cheap!

-To find THE best deal, the Captain recommends Rentalcars, which compares offers from a host of rental services.
+To find the best deal, Captain Ulysses suggests checking out Rentalcars, a platform that compares offers from a wide range of rental services.

 Between its spectacular landscapes, its picturesque villages and its crystal clear waters, Pelion is definitely not lacking in attractions!
 You will easily find plenty of things to do to fill a program rich in discoveries and in emotions!